 You will also have the opportunity to try different types of Dim Sum, and to learn about Chinese teas and herbs!
 If you’ve always loved Chinese takeout, but never know anything about the history of what you’re eating, this is the perfect opportunity to expand your understanding.

 You’ll also visit a beautiful local Buddhist temple, and see multiple Chinese markets where you can marvel at the fresh produce.
 There are also musical instruments that you’ve quite probably never seen before, being played and sold along the street!

 Finally, you’ll also be shown some Chinese antiquities and relics on the route.
-You’ll be absolutely amazed at how much culture and history you can experience and witness in one culinary walking tour!
+You’ll be absolutely amazed at how much culture and history you can experience and witness in one awesome food tour in San Francisco!
 Food and beverages are all included in the tour price – and there’s lots of both.

 - See San Francisco’s points of interest from the air.